 - pulmonary hypertension, or raised blood pressure in the lungs, which can damage the lungs

-- endocarditis, or inflammation of the lining of the heart due to a bacterial infection; people with structural heart defects are at a higher risk of infection than others
+- endocarditis, or inflammation of the lining of the heart due to a bacterial infection (people with structural heart defects are at a higher risk of infection)

 In very serious cases of untreated adult PDA, extra blood flow can eventually increase the size of the heart, weakening the muscle and its ability to pump blood effectively.
 This can lead to congestive heart failure and death.

-As long as PDA is detected and treated, the outlook is very good.
+The outlook is very good when PDA is detected and treated.
 Recovery for premature babies will depend on how early the baby was born and whether or not other illnesses are present.
 Most infants will make a complete recovery without experiencing any PDA-related complications.